Azure/azure-sdk-for-js/samples/frameworks/react/ts/README.md

 In this sample, we build a simple Todo application in React using [create-react-app][react] and integrating with various Azure services.

-- Integration with Azure EventHubs showcases a mechanism for multiple instances to consume EventHub messages produced by any one of them.
+- Integration with Azure Event Hubs to support real-time updates across multiple instances of the application.
+- Integration with Azure Storage Blob for persisting ToDo items.
 - Integration with Azure Storage Blob showcases a mechanism for fetching Azure blobs and displaying them in the browser.

 ## Prerequisites